FraserLee/dungeon-note/readme.md

 Everything is stored in plain text, locally.
 No syncing, no cloud, use your own preferred text editor.

-Optimized for zero friction, and a note taking experience as expressive as paper.
+Optimized for zero friction, and a note taking experience nearly as expressive as paper.

 ## Warning